-The second step of the linking attack is cross-referencing of the individuals in the genotyped SVs (G) and the individuals in the genotype dataset, G, illustrated in Fig 1b.
-The SV genotype dataset G is assumed to contain identifying information about individual’s identities.
-Thus, we assume that this dataset was previously protected and is either leaked or stolen, e.g. variants from a glass.
-The adversary first compares her genotyped SV panel (pS) to the SV panel of the genotype dataset, which denoted by pG.
-After the matching of the SVs in the two panels, she compares the genotypes of the matching SVs in two panels.
-She uses this comparison to cross-reference the individuals in two datasets and finds the individuals that best match to each other with respect to genotype match distance, i.e., links the individuals in two datasets.
+The second step of the linking attack is cross-referencing the individuals in the genotyped SVs (G) and the individuals in the genotype dataset, G, illustrated in Figure 1b.
+The SV genotype dataset G is assumed to contain identifying information about the individuals.
+Thus, we assume that this dataset was previously protected but was either leaked or stolen (e.g., variants from a glass).
+The adversary first compares the genotyped SV panel (pS) to the SV panel of the genotype dataset, which is denoted by pG.
+After matching the SVs in the two panels, the adversary compares the genotypes of the matching SVs in the two panels.
+The adversary uses this comparison to cross-reference the individuals in two datasets and find the individuals that best match each other with respect to genotype match distance (i.e., links individuals in two datasets).
 The results are used to link the individuals in genotype dataset to those in the signal profile dataset and the sensitive information, e.g., HIV status of individuals in the genotype dataset are revealed to the adversary (the matched columns in the final linked matrix).

-Information Content and Correct Predictability of Structural Variant Genotypes
+Information Content and Correct Predictability of SV Genotypes

-In order to assess the correct predictability of SV genotypes, we propose using a measure named genome-wide predictability of SV genotypes, denoted by πGW, from signal profiles.
-The predictability measures how accurately an SV genotype can be estimated given the signal profile (Methods Section).
+In order to assess the correct predictability of SV genotypes, we propose using genome-wide predictability of SV genotypes, denoted by πGW, from signal profiles.
+Predictability measures how accurately an SV genotype can be estimated given the signal profile (Methods Section).
 The predictability of the genotype of a structural variant is the conditional probability of the variant genotype given the signal profile.
-By this definition, the predictability only depends on the genomic signal levels of an individual and how well they can be used to predict genotypes.
-For example, Fig 1c illustrates a large deletion that can be easily predictable using the histone modification signal profiles.
-In principle, the genome-wide predictability is computed for each individual independently from other individuals.
-Therefore the genome-wide predictability of a variant from signal profile is independent of the population frequency of the variant.
+By this definition, predictability only depends on the genomic signal levels of an individual and how well they can be used to predict genotypes.
+For example, Figure 1c illustrates a large deletion that can be easily predictable using histone modification signal profiles.
+In principle, genome-wide predictability is computed for each individual independently.
+Therefore, the genome-wide predictability of a variant from a signal profile is independent from the population frequency of the variant.

-Other than the predictability, an important measure in the linking attacks is the information content each SV genotype supplies.
-We utilize a previously proposed metric termed individual characterizing information (ICI) to quantify the information content of each SV[16].
+Other than predictability, an important measure in linking attacks is the information content each SV genotype supplies.
+We utilized a previously proposed metric termed individual characterizing information (ICI) to quantify the information content of each SV16.
 For a given variant genotype, ICI measures how much information it supplies for pinpointing an individual in a population.
-This measure gives higher weight to the genotypes that have low population frequency and vice versa.
-As we discussed above, the genome-wide predictability is independent of the population frequency of the variants.
-Therefore the adversary can utilize genome-wide prediction approaches and predict rare variant genotypes to gain high ICI and characterize individuals very accurately.
+This measure gives higher weight to genotypes that have low population frequency.
+As the genome-wide predictability is independent of the population frequency of the variants, the adversary can utilize genome-wide prediction approaches and predict rare variant genotypes to gain high ICI and characterize individuals accurately.

 Linking Attacks using RNA-Seq Signal Profiles